 How To Zip A Folder In Linux Distribution Using Compression Levels

-Creating a zip in the Linux distribution system can be done in two ways; one is the graphical method and the other one is command-line based method.
-In this how-to zip a folder in Linux guide, I will be guiding you with the different zip utilities and directory structure based zipping and unzipping folders in Linux.
-Additionally, we will see the compression level based zipping of the folder in the Linux distribution system.
+Creating a zip in the Linux distribution system can be done in two ways: one is the graphical method, and the other one is the command-line-based method.
+In this how-to zip a folder in Linux guide, I will be guiding you through the different zip utilities and directory structure-based zipping and unzipping folders in Linux.
+Additionally, we will see the compression level-based zipping of the folder in the Linux distribution system.

 Before actually installing the zip utilities on Linux distributions, we first need to update the apt using the following command –